 What makes this attack so dangerous is how hidden and effective it is.
 You’re not locked out of your files.
 Your accounts aren’t stolen.
 Your system just starts getting slower, noisier, and hotter, all while generating profits for someone else.

-Here’s why many attackers like it more than other types of cybercrime:
+Here's why many attackers like it more, as opposed to other types of cybercrime:

 The main reason cryptojacking is tough to spot is that it doesn’t behave like traditional malware.
 It’s more like a parasite than a virus, something that drains resources without causing a total crash.